marzocchi/iterm-notify/README.md

 Configuration
 ---

-The behavior of iterm-notify can be modified by using `iterm-notify config-set`, for example by calling it in `.zshrc` right **after** sourcing `init.sh`.
+The behavior of `iterm-notify` can be modified by using `iterm-notify config-set`, giving a parameter and its value as first and second arguments, or giving `-` as the first and only argument, and parameters and their values one per line on STDIN.

+To persist your setting just add calls to `iterm-notify config-set` to your shell's initialization file, **after** sourcing `init.sh`.

 - Set the notification backend:

+    ```shell script
     iterm-notify config-set notifications-backend terminal-notifier
+    ```

     Supported backends:
     - `iterm`: notifies using a modal alert using iTerm2's own Alert mechanism; can only display notification